-The Fund intends to pursue its investment objective by investing in equity securities of companies with a small market capitalization and that currently pay, or are reasonably expected to pay, dividends to shareholders.
-Under normal market conditions, the Fund will invest no less than 80% of its net assets (plus the amount of any borrowings for investment purposes) in "dividend-paying" common stocks and other equity type securities (including preferred stock, convertible debt securities and warrants) of "small cap" companies, which the Adviser currently defines as securities within the range of the Russell 2000® Value Index (the "Index") at the time of investment.
-The market cap range of the Index changes daily, and as a result, the capitalization of small cap companies in which the Fund invests will also change.
-As of December 31, 2024, the market capitalization range of the Index was approximately \$8.2 million to \$13.2 billion.
+The Fund intends to pursue its investment objective by investing in equity securities of companies with small or mid-sized market capitalizations.
+Under normal market conditions, the Fund will invest no less than 80% of its net assets (plus the amount of any borrowings for investment purposes) in common stocks and other equity type securities (including preferred stock, convertible debt securities and warrants) of "small cap" or "mid cap" companies, which the Adviser currently defines as securities within the range of the Russell 2500® Value Index (the "Index") at the time of investment.
+The market cap range of the Index changes daily, and as a result, the capitalization of small and mid-cap companies in which the Fund invests will also change.
+As of December 31, 2024, the market capitalization range of the Index was approximately \$8.2 million to \$32.9 billion.